How new task versions are created

 The task indicator is an empty circle.

-If the product application is approved, it’s marked as nearing expiry.
-The product application’s status badge is displayed as Expiring in [X] days.
+If the assessment is passed, it’s marked as nearing expiry.
+The assessment’s status badge is displayed as Expiring in [X] days.
 On the day of expiry, it's displayed as Expiring today.

-You can choose to be notified when product applications are nearing expiry, using the Product application assigned to you is nearing expiry, Product application assigned to your team is nearing expiry, and Unassigned product application is nearing expiry notification settings.
+You can choose to be notified when assessments are nearing expiry, using the Assessment assigned to you is nearing expiry, Assessment assigned to your team is nearing expiry, and Unassigned assessment is nearing expiry notification settings.
 Change your notification preferences.

-If one product application has multiple tasks with versions nearing expiry, the nearest expiry date is used as the product application’s expiry date.
+If one assessment has multiple tasks with versions nearing expiry, the nearest expiry date is used as the assessment’s expiry date.

-You can view expiring product applications on the Profiles page by applying a Flag filter for Nearing expiry.
-Learn more about filtering Profiles views.
+You can view expiring assessments on the Entity management page by applying a Flag filter for Nearing expiry.
+Learn more about filtering Entity management views.

 If a Custom task is configured to skip the first version and the first version is nearing its expiry date, this is the first time the task is displayed to users.
 All actions in these steps take place.
 The first version of the task is displayed as Passed and inactive.

-If a product application is nearing expiry and you want to know which of its tasks are expiring, look for tasks with an incomplete status.
+If an assessment is nearing expiry and you want to know which of its tasks are expiring, look for tasks with an incomplete status.
 Confirm a task is expiring by looking for an expiry banner on the task.

 The new task version

-Use the new version to evaluate whether the profile still meets the task requirements.
+Use the new version to evaluate whether the entity still meets the task requirements.
 You can run new checks, update the task notes, and change the task status to Passed or Failed.

 When the new version of the task is created, initially the status is incomplete and there are no task notes.

-The smart policy determines what checks are performed when the new version is created:
+The assessment's workflow determines what checks are performed when the new version is created:

 Any checks configured to run automatically are performed on the new version as soon as it’s created.
 The check results are displayed in the version’s check history.

-Likewise, if the task has associate smart policies with checks configured to run automatically, those are performed now.
-The results are displayed on the tasks of the associates’ profiles.
+Likewise, if the task has workflows for associates with checks configured to run automatically, those are performed now.
+The results are displayed on the tasks of the associate entities.

 Nothing is displayed in the task version’s check history if no checks are configured to run automatically.